sinanejadebrahim/ceph-cluster-deployment/README.md

 ```
 5. LVM2 for provisioning storage devices
 ```
-# ubuntu20 - 22 allready have this
+# ubuntu20 - 22 already have this
 ```
 now we will install cephadm
 ```